silcam/cmbpayroll/README.md

-CMB Payroll
+CMB New Payroll System

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Dependencies

-* Ruby version
+* Ruby 2.4.1 (use rbenv)
+* Postgres (9.5)
+* Bundler

+Note: This application was developed on Linux or Mac.
+It has not been tested for development on Windows, although you will probably be able to make it work.

+## Initial Setup

-* System dependencies
+* Install dependencies locally.

-* Configuration

-* Database creation
+* Clone repo

-* Database initialization
+* bundle update

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Create/seed database

-* ...
+* Run tests
+* Start server (if desired)

+## Database Initialization

+Use normal rails commands to create the database.
+Keep in mind that the database must be seeded with `rails db:seed` after creation and migration.
+The wages table requires a wages.sql file which is stored on the server.
+It is not committed to this repo.

+## Running Tests

+Run `rails test`.
+This uses minitest.

-Reports
+## Reports

-The PDF reports use [Thinreports](http://www.thinreports.org) to help organize and create the reports.
+Generally the reports output a PDF.
+Finance's desire was to have the reports be printable.
+Creation of the PDF reports uses [Thinreports](http://www.thinreports.org) to help organize and create the reports.

 You should use the [Thinreports Editor](http://www.thinreports.org/features/editor/) to edit these reports.
 The reports can be edited in a text editor as well, but it's helpful to use the GUI editor.
 There are versions for all platforms.

+## Branching

+Features should be built on a feature branch from the develop branch.
+When complete and tested, merge into the develop branch.

+## Deployment

+Production deployment requires merging the develop branch into the master branch and pushing to Github.
+After this, run `cap production deploy` to deploy to the production server.
+This requires passwordless SSH to the production server to complete.